IST407-707/project-checkpoint-1-wellbeing-prediction/wellbeing_proposal.md

-# Title: Wellbeing Predictions: The search for signs of Burnout
+# Wellbeing Predictions: The search for signs of Burnout

 ## Introduction